ae6rt/decap/README.md

 and enforced with a lock in etcd, which also runs in the Aftomoto cluster.

-## Developing Aftomato
+## Developing Decap

-The Aftomato source is divided into three parts:
+The Decap source is divided into three parts:

 * Base Build Container in build-container/
 * Webapp in web/